Purpose: Assess horizontal explosiveness

-Assessment Method: Two-leg broad jump.
-16 total jumps.
-Measured by 1080 Sprint with waist belt.
+Assessment Method: Two-leg broad jump measured by 1080 Sprint with waist belt.

 Movement: Two-leg broad jump—a simple, discrete horizontal movement.

-Measurement: The athlete’s peak velocity can be determined by creating a load-velocity profile using the 1080 Sprint.
+Measurement: Force, speed, and power, where peak velocity can be determined by creating a load-velocity profile using the 1080 Sprint.